pshyamku-courses/activity-recognition/README.md

 * Extracts only the measurements on the mean and standard deviation for each measurement.
 * Uses descriptive activity names to name the activities in the data set
 * Appropriately labels the data set with descriptive variable names. (as described below in renaming of the features)
+  * "Acc" is expanded to "Accelerometer"
+  * "Gyro" is expanded to "Gyroscope"
+  * "t" is expanded to "TimeDomain"
+  * "f" is expanded to "FrequencyDomain"
+  * "Mag" is expanded to "Magnitude"
+  * "-X" is expanded to "-Xaxis"
+  * "-Y" is expanded to "-Yaxis"
+  * "-Z" is expanded to "-Zaxis"
+  * "-std" is expanded to "-StandardDeviation"
 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Inputs (UCI activity recognition dataset)